Vasanthsoundararajan2002/Vasanthsoundararajan2002/README.md

 Master document intelligence & automation deeply rather than superficial knowledge

 ### 5. **Learning in Public**
-Each project builds on previous learnings, with clear explanations of trade-offs
+Each project builds on previous learnings, with clear explanations of trade-offs - documented in [GenAI Career Journey](https://github.com/Vasanthsoundararajan2002/genai-career-journey)

 ---